Code Geass Lelouch of the Re;surrection: Production

 In November 2016, the sequel project was announced on Code Geasss 10th anniversary event with the three-part compilation film project.
 In August 2018, it was announced that the sequel is a film project.
 The key members from the television series and the three-part compilation films returned for the sequel film, with director Gorō Taniguchi directing the film, Ichirō Ōkouchi providing the screenplay, manga artist group CLAMP providing character designs with Takahiro Kimura adapting the designs for animation, and Kōtarō Nakagawa and Hitomi Kuroishi composing the music for the film.
-Taniguchi and Ōkouchi confirmed that the sequel film takes place after the events of the three-part compilation film.
+Taniguchi and Ōkouchi confirmed that the sequel film takes place after the events of the three-part compilation film which serve now as canon for the story.

 Release

 The film was released in theaters in Japan on February 9, 2019.
 Funimation licensed the film, and had a limited theatrical release in the United States and Canada on May 5, 2019.

 Reception

 Box office

 The film debuted at number five with an opening weekend gross of in Japan.
 It was number six in its second weekend, with a cumulative gross of up until then.
 As of March 2019, the film has grossed more than in Japan.
 Collectively, the Code Geass film franchise has grossed at the Japanese box office.